systemd/systemd/docs/ARCHITECTURE.md

 Ideally, every module in `src/basic/` and `src/shared/` should have a corresponding unit test under `src/test/`, exercising every helper function.

+## Fuzzer test cases

+Files under `test/fuzz/` contain input data for fuzzers, one subdirectory for each fuzzer.
+Some of the files are "seed corpora", i.e. files that contain lists of settings and input values intended to generate initial coverage, and other files are samples saved by the fuzzing engines when they find an issue.

+When adding new input samples under `test/fuzz/*/`, please use some short-but-meaningful names.
+Names of meson tests include the input file name and output looks awkward if they are too long.

 # Integration Tests

 Sources in `test/` implement system-level testing for executables, libraries and